Let’s begin with a famous story about the power of maps.

 - It’s simple.

 Scroll-based maps can be implemented by non-developers without extensive training.
-All this requires is media assets that many storytelling teams develop as a matter of course.
+All they require is media assets that many storytelling teams develop as a matter of course.

 - It scales.